 - One liter of paint enough?
 Who was I kidding?
-I continued buying paint, paint brushes, sand paper, because we continuously found new things to paint as well.
+I continued buying paint, paint brushes, sandpaper, because we continuously found new things to paint as well.

 For the first three weeks or so, we continued removing/undoing things.
-We want to do A?
+Do we want to do A?
 First we need to unscrew B, undo C, take away D, fix E and so on until Z. And this happened with numerous stuff.
 I can’t recall many examples (finding a new place for the Maxtrax is one), but I very much recall the frustration!

 “In order to do A, we need to do B,C, D, ….” – became mantra #1.

 “Why don’t we also…., now that we have everything open anyway? – mantra #2.

 We put everything together in the hope we had thought of everything.
 But our stuff was lying all over the place so who were we kidding?